ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 probing clients can learn whether a server supports HTTP Datagrams over QUIC DATAGRAM frames.
-As some servers might wish to obfuscate the fact that they offer application services that use HTTP Datagrams, it's best for all implementations that support this feature to always send this setting, see
+As some servers might wish to obfuscate the fact that they offer application services that use HTTP Datagrams, it's best for all implementations that support this feature to always send this setting; see
 {{setting}}.

 Since use of the Capsule Protocol is restricted to new HTTP Upgrade Tokens, it